meutraa/mm/README.md

 ###### Planned
 * Syncing all message history without gaps.
-* Swap exchange token for access token when access token expires.

 ###### Unsure
-* Should messages be sent by creating files under an in directory instead of a fifo pipe?
 * Different treatment for notice and emote type messages.
 * Automatic file, image, and audio downloads.
 * Redact / edit messages somehow.